Download the all-new Republic app:

 Advertisement

-YouTube's recommendation algorithm has been subject to widespread criticism from all corners for quite some time. w, Firefox owner Mozilla wants YouTube to fix issues with its recommendation algorithm that lead users to harmful videos on platform.
+YouTube's recommendation algorithm has been subject to widespread criticism from all corners for quite some time.
+Now, Firefox owner Mozilla wants YouTube to fix issues with its recommendation algorithm that lead users to harmful videos on the platform.
 Mozilla recently launched a new campaign called #YouTubeRegret.
 As part of it, Mozilla wants you to submit your story (via Google form) about how you might have ended up watching a wrongly recommended video on YouTube.

 YouTube to pay $170 million fine for violating kids’ privacy law